 \subsection{Materials}

-The fluorescently labeled mRNA (Cy5-m7GRNAegfp, stained with sulfo-Cy5 at the 5' Cap) was synthesized and purified according to the previously published procedure\cite{mamot2022ethylenediamine}.
-Briefly, mRNA was in vitro transcribed in the presence of azido-modified cap analog (N3-m7GpppG) and subsequently isolated with spin columns.
-After labeling with sulfo-Cy5-DBCO, the product was isolated with HPLC and characterized with gel electrophoresis.
-The TRITC labeled dextran of molecular weights 4.4 kDa, 40 kDa and 155 kDa were bought from Sigma-Aldrich.
+The fluorescently labelled mRNA (Cy5-m7GRNAegfp, stained with sulfo-Cy5 at the 5' Cap) was synthesised and purified according to the previously published procedure\cite{mamot2022ethylenediamine}.
+Briefly, mRNA was in vitro transcribed in the presence of azido-modified cap analogue (N3-m7GpppG) and subsequently isolated with spin columns.
+After labelling with sulfo-Cy5-DBCO, the product was isolated with HPLC and characterised with gel electrophoresis.
+The non-fluorescent mRNA coding for the EGFP was synthesised with the same method using trinucleotide cap-1 (m7GpppAmpG).\cite{mamot2022ethylenediamine} After synthesis, the mRNA concentration was determined using a NanoDrop.
+The TRITC-labelled dextran with a molecular weight of 155 kg/mol was used in aqueous solution experiments.
+In living cells, we used dextran with a molecular weight of 40 kg/mol.
+Both polymers were bought from Sigma-Aldrich.